 The complete history of BC 22 A is known and documented.
 It was ordered new via Garage de L’Athenée in Geneva and delivered in Switzerland to its first owner, Charles Gillet on 21st July 1953.
 It was supplied with black paintwork and off white leather and was fitted with the desirable manual gearbox and lightweight seats.

-BC 22 A had four further owners before returning to the UK in 2003 and into the care of its current owner.
-Prior to taking delivery the engine was rebuilt by J & M Bentley and Partners and has covered around 16,500 miles since.
+BC 22 A had four further owners in the USA before returning to the UK in 2003 and passing into the care of Tim Laughton.
+Prior to taking delivery the engine was rebuilt by J & M Bentley and Partners and in his ownership covered 16,500 miles.

-It is still in its original black livery while the interior has been re-trimmed in tan leather.
-The engine was replaced in 1972 which will deter matching number pedants but that’s their loss.
-The high compression 4.9 litre replacement is rebuilt and features the OPWAS upgrades and tuned exhaust.
-A Harvey-Bailey handling kit was added in 2007 and the car runs on radial tyres.
-Air conditioning makes for comfortable cruising and an auxiliary Kenlow fan keeps the car cool as the occupants.
+The car has retained its original black livery and was repainted to a high standard in 2022.
+The interior has been re-trimmed in tan leather.
+The engine was up-graded in 1972 which will deter matching number pedants but that’s their loss.
+The car has been fitted with Avon ‘Turbo-Steel’ radial tyres for their superior performance.
+Air conditioning makes for comfortable cruising and an auxiliary Kenlow fan keeps the car as cool as the occupants.
 An alternator was fitted to ensure the electrics could keep up.

-This impressive specification is completed by a substantial history file, tools, running spares, additional ‘town cap’ for the radiator and a car cover.
+This impressive specification is endorsed by a substantial history file, tools, running spares, and a car cover.